The Inward Investment and International Taxation Review: Indonesia

 To issue a tax clearance, the tax authority will need to conduct a tax audit.
 In the acquisition of a local business, the seller of the local business is usually reluctant if the tax clearance is required as a condition precedent for the conclusion of the transaction.

-In an effort to more effectively prevent and settle international taxation disputes, the Minister of Finance has also recently issued Regulation No. 49/PMK.03/2019 on Procedures for the Implementation of Mutual Agreement Procedure (taking effect from 26 April 2019).
-The Mutual Agreement Procedure (MAP) refers to an administrative procedure provided for under a tax treaty for the settlement of disputes that arise during the implementation of a tax treaty.
-As a general rule, Minister of Finance Regulation No. 49/PMK.03/2019 provides opportunities for Indonesian domestic taxpayers to submit requests to the Director General of Tax for the implementation of MAP, in the event that a tax treatment by a tax treaty partner state is in contradiction to the relevant tax treaty.
-In addition to Indonesian domestic taxpayers, the request for the implementation of MAP can also be filed by: (1) Indonesian citizens who have become domestic taxpayers in a tax treaty partner state (which request is to be filed via the Director General of Tax); (2) the Director General of Tax; or (3) the tax authority of the tax treaty partner state (which request is to be filed via the authorised official in the tax treaty partner state in accordance with the tax treaty).
+In an effort to more effectively prevent and settle international taxation disputes, the Minister of Finance has also issued Regulation No. 49/PMK.03/2019 on Procedures for the Implementation of Mutual Agreement Procedure (taking effect on 26 April 2019).
+The mutual agreement procedure (MAP) refers to an administrative procedure provided for under a tax treaty for the settlement of disputes that arise during the implementation of a tax treaty.
+As a general rule, Minister of Finance Regulation No. 49/PMK.03/2019 provides opportunities for Indonesian domestic taxpayers to submit requests to the Director General of Tax for the implementation of a MAP, in the event that a tax treatment by a tax treaty partner state is in contradiction to the relevant tax treaty.
+In addition to Indonesian domestic taxpayers, the request for the implementation of a MAP can also be filed by: (1) Indonesian citizens who have become domestic taxpayers in a tax treaty partner state (request to be filed via the Director General of Tax); (2) the Director General of Tax; or (3) the tax authority of the tax treaty partner state (which request is to be filed via the authorised official in the tax treaty partner state in accordance with the tax treaty).

 Year in review

 Indonesia, in spite of its populous market and rich natural resources, has long been a complex market for investments.
-It has been struggling with an overregulation problem that led to many missed investment opportunities in the country.
-Overlapping (often, conflicting) and taxing regulations as well as a lack of coordination between government authorities were some of the classic problems that undermine the attractiveness of Indonesia's market.
+It has been struggling with an over-regulation problem that led to many missed investment opportunities in the country.
+Overlapping (often, conflicting) and taxing regulations as well as a lack of coordination between government authorities were some of the classic problems that undermined the attractiveness of Indonesia's market.
 The covid-19 outbreak has made investing in Indonesia even more challenging as the pandemic has disrupted much of the country's normal business activities, resulting in a contraction of Indonesia's national economic growth.
-In response to these pressing problems, Law 2/2020 was issued, which among others has gradually cut the corporate income tax rate from the current 25 per cent up to 20 per cent in 2022 (with an additional 3 per cent reduction for go-public companies subject to certain requirements).
-Wide-ranging reform packages under the 'Omnibus Law' (the Job Creation Law) were also introduced.
+In response to these pressing problems, the government since 2020 has introduced wide-ranging reform packages that also include sweeping reforms of the country's tax policies.
+Law 2/2020 was issued in 2020, which among others has gradually cut the corporate income tax rate from the current 25 per cent up to 20 per cent in 2022 (with an additional 3 per cent reduction for go-public companies subject to certain requirements).
+Wide-ranging reform packages under the Job Creation Law were also introduced late last year.
 The Job Creation Law seeks to streamline the licensing process and revoke rules that had been hampering investment.
 The changes introduced by the Job Creation Law also include reforms on the current tax law regime as explained in the sections above.

 There is only one Tax Court in Indonesia, which is situated in Jakarta.
 However, the Tax Court has also held sessions in Yogyakarta and Surabaya since 7 June 2012 and 14 March 2013, respectively.